Part I: How well do your employees know your customers?

 RFG Marketing has a variety of approaches to learn employee insights and identify undervalued customer services issues.
 Sometimes these lead to value-added services among the additional benefits of customer satisfaction.

 Part II: What matters to your employees?

 Satisfied, engaged employees are more effective employees.
-Data distributions like the one below give at-a-glance information about key workplace issues.
+Data distributions like the one below gives at-a-glance information about key workplace issues.

 Employees may come from many countries and backgrounds.

 For many, English is not their first language.
 Do your employees speak Wolof, Amharic, Somali, Nepalese, or Fulani?
 In addition, cultural barriers are not always obvious.
 Survey design and administration need special attention under these conditions.